Euphoria and Anxiety, Fear and Greed

 Emotional stages of a downtrend in the market

 The price is starting to decline, there are fewer and fewer sellers, the bears are gaining momentum.
 For a trader blinded by luck, this phase looks like another fix.
 But the market can no longer create new highs and lows, forming new lows.
-Such a fall creates anxiety in the of the trader, the easy profits begin to melt away.
+Such a fall creates anxiety in the soul of the trader, the easy profits begin to melt away.

 Denial and Fear